StardustXR/website/docs/01-get-started/05-quest-3-setup.md

 # Nvidia & AMD
-AMD Graphics cards currently do not require drivers, but Nvidia graphics cards will need to install drivers [provided by RPM Fusion](https://rpmfusion.org/Howto/NVIDIA), which can be installed via:
+AMD Graphics cards do not require additional drivers, but Nvidia graphics cards will need to install drivers [provided by RPMFusion](https://rpmfusion.org/Howto/NVIDIA), which can be installed with:
 ```
 sudo dnf in akmod-nvidia
 ```